shahid422/mizkolog-ai-case-study/README.md

 ## 🔬 Scientific Foundation — 9 Types of Temperament

-Mizkolog is built on the **Nine Types of Temperament Model (9-Type Temperament System)**, a scientifically based framework focused on:
+Mizkolog is built on the **Nine Types of Temperament Model (9 Tip Mizaç Modeli)**, a scientifically based framework focused on:

 - Core temperament structures
 - Behavioral tendencies